prakash-ydv/bubbleGame/README.md

-# Number Matching Game
+# 🎯 Number Matching Game

-This is a number matching game where the player needs to click on bubbles that match the target number.
-The goal is to score as many points as possible before the timer runs out.
+Welcome to the **Number Matching Game**! 🎮 In this game, you need to click on bubbles that match the target number.
+The goal is to score as many points as possible before the timer runs out. ⏱️

-## Features
+## Features 🌟

-- **Target Generation**: A random target number between 0 and 24 is displayed.
+- **Target Generation**: A random target number between 0 and 24 is displayed. 🎯
-- **Bubbles**: 40 bubbles are displayed with random numbers between 0 and 24.
+- **Bubbles**: 40 bubbles with random numbers between 0 and 24 are shown. 🫧
-- **Score**: The player gains points for correctly clicking the matching bubble and loses points for incorrect clicks.
+- **Score**: The player earns points for clicking the correct bubble and loses points for incorrect clicks. 💯
-- **Timer**: The game is played under a 60-second timer.
+- **Timer**: The game is played under a 60-second countdown. ⏳
-- **Skip Button**: The player can skip to a new target number anytime using the skip button.
+- **Skip Button**: Skip to a new target number anytime using the skip button. 🔄
-- **Responsive Design**: The layout is fully responsive and works on mobile devices as well.
+- **Responsive Design**: Fully responsive layout for both desktop and mobile devices. 📱💻

-## How to Play
+## How to Play 🎮

-1. Start the game by clicking the "START" button.
+1. Click the "START" button to begin the game. 🔘
-2. A target number will appear.
+2. A target number will be displayed at the top. 🎯
-3. Click on the bubble with the same number as the target.
+3. Click on the bubble with the same number as the target. 🫧
-4. The score will increase or decrease based on your selection.
+4. Your score will increase for a correct click and decrease for an incorrect one. 📉
-5. Try to achieve the highest score before the timer runs out.
+5. Try to achieve the highest score before the timer runs out! ⏱️

-## Installation
+## Installation 🛠️

 Clone the repository to your local machine: